What is thyroid health?

-Just how much T4 has been produced?
+- Just how much T4 has been produced?

-Just how much T4 has been converted into T3?
+- Just how much T4 has been converted into T3?

-Just how much of the T4 and T3 is jumped, and just how much is free?
+- How much of the T4 and T3 are jumped, and how much is free?

-Just how much reverse T3 has been made and inhibiting the use of T3?Â
+- Just how much reverse T3 has been made and inhibiting T3?

 There are a few fundamental questions to address when assessing your thyroid health.
-Working with a health care professional that will take some time to answer these questions is vital if you desire to recover your health again.
+Working with a healthcare professional that will take some time to answer these questions is vital if you desire to recover your health again.

-There are simple laboratory tests that may be done to answer all these questions.
-This will give you the answers that will make it possible for you to take the necessary steps to heal your body.
-Regrettably, however, if these questions are not answered, you are stuck only guessing about your thyroid health and frequently contributes to unnecessary medication and continuing symptoms.
+Simple laboratory tests may be done to answer all these questions.
+This will give you the answers that will make it possible to take the necessary steps to heal your body.
+Regrettably, however, if these questions are not answered, you are stuck only guessing about your thyroid health which frequently contributes to unnecessary medication and continuing symptoms.

 Foods Hurting Your Thyroid

-Some foods can damage your thyroid, and it is better to avoid them.
+Some foods can damage your thyroid, so avoiding them is better.
 These foods are pro-inflammatory and trigger an inflammatory response in your body when they are consumed.
-The root causes of thyroid disorders are inflammation, so unless we eliminate food causing inflammation, your thyroid won’t heal.
+The root causes of thyroid disorders are inflammation, so unless we eliminate food-causing inflammation, your thyroid won’t heal.
 Those who consume these everyday pro-inflammatory foods will see a worsening of their thyroid problem.

 – Fried Foods

-Fried fatty food is one of the worst foods which you could eat for your thyroid.
+Fried fatty food is one of the worst foods you could eat for your thyroid.
 Fried fatty foods cause fat to degenerate and convert it into transfat.
-This trans fat was associated with various research studies with various chronic ailments like thyroid disease, heart disease, and diabetes.
-The best way to cook is by steaming your vegetables or sautÃ©ing your meals and adding olive oil on top.
+This trans fat was associated with various research studies on various chronic ailments like thyroid disease, heart disease, and diabetes.
+The best way to cook is by steaming your vegetables or sauteeing your meals and adding olive oil.

-Gluten is one of those foods that has been associated with plenty of chronic medical problems.
-Especially with thyroid disease, gluten can be quite harmful and may destroy the thyroid gland.
+Gluten is one of those foods associated with plenty of chronic medical problems.
+Especially with thyroid disease, gluten can be harmful and may destroy the thyroid gland.
 Some studies associate gluten-free with Hashimoto’s disease, which is an autoimmune thyroid disease.

 Many research studies have demonstrated an association between thyroid disorders and celiac disease (severe gluten allergy).